Davcid1572/airbnb-clone-project/README.md

 ## 👥 Project Roles and Responsibilities

-A successful full-stack project requires effective collaboration among multiple roles.
+A successful full-stack project requires effective collaboration and co-operation among multiple roles.
 Each team member contributes unique skills that help ensure the project is delivered on time, meets user expectations, and maintains high technical quality.

 | **Role**                | **Responsibilities**                                                                                                                     |